Risk-Sensitive Diffusion: Robustly Optimizing Diffusion Models with Noisy Samples: Stability for Gaussian Perturbation

 To let the two transitions equal, one must achieve the following two conditions:

-The first condition indicates that the term $\overline{\mathbf{f}}$ is independent of risk $\mathbf{r}$.
-The second condition implies that there might exist some iteration $t$ that the two transitions are not identical.
-Therefore, we have
+The first condition indicates that the term $\widebar{\mathbf{f}}$ is independent of risk $\mathbf{r}$, while the second condition implies that there might exist some iteration $t$ that the two transitions are not identical.
+Plus, because this term $\widebar{\mathbf{g}}(\mathbf{r}, t)^2$ is always non-negative, we have

 which means the risk-sensitive SDE has an initial period of pure contraction, but after that, its transition kernel is equal to the real one.
-Note that operation $\max$ is applied in an element-wise manner. $\overline{\mathbf{g}}(\widetilde{\mathbf{r}}, t)^2$ might not be differentiable everywhere, but we can either locally smooth the curve or take its right derivative.
+Note that operation $\max$ is applied in an element-wise manner. $\widebar{\mathbf{g}}(\mathbf{r}, t)^2$ might not be differentiable everywhere, but we can either locally smooth the curve or take its right derivative.

 With the above derivation, we see that the following equation holds: